Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness for sCE and sTE

 \subsection{The duality approach in the deterministic case}

 To prove uniqueness for equation~\eqref{random PDE 1}, we shall follow a duality approach.
 It is convenient to recall the idea in a deterministic case first, especially in view of condition~\eqref{tool deterministic} further below.
-For the sake of illustration, we give here an Hilbert space description, even though the duality approach will be developed later in the stochastic case in a more general set-up.
-Assume we have a Hilbert space $H$ with inner product $\left\langle \cdot,\cdot\right\rangle _{H}$ and two Hilbert spaces $D_{A}, D_{A^{\ast}}$ continuously embedded in $H$, $D_{A}\subset H$ and $D_{A^{\ast}}\subset H$.
-Assume we have two families of bounded linear operators $A(t) \colon D_{A}\rightarrow H$ and $A(t)^{\ast} \colon D_{A^{\ast}} \rightarrow H$ such that
+For the sake of illustration, we give here a Hilbert space description, even though the duality approach will be developed later in the stochastic case in a more general set-up.